DinushaMadushan2000/Book-Review-App/README.md

 # Online Book Review Server-Side Application

-Welcome to the Online Book Review Server-Side Application, "Developing back-end apps with Node.js and Express."
-This application allows users to manage books, write reviews, and interact with book-related data.
-It utilizes MySQL as the database and Sequelize.js as the ORM (Object-Relational Mapping) tool.
+The Book Review Server-Side Application is built with Node.js and Express, allowing users to manage books, write reviews, and interact with book-related data.
+It uses MySQL as the database and Sequelize.js as the ORM for database operations.

 ## Quick Brief